Intent to Register Questions

 What average do I need to progress from year to year?

-For any of Specialization, you must maintain an overall cumulative average of 65%.
+For any of the Specialization modules, BMOS students must maintain an overall cumulative average of 65%.

-For any Honors Specialization or Honors Double Major, you must have a modular average of 70% with no individual modular course less than 60%, a pass in all elective courses, and an overall cumulative average of at least 65%.
+For any Honours Specialization or Honours Double Major, you must have a modular average of 70% with no individual modular course less than 60%, a pass in all elective courses, and an overall cumulative average of at least 65%.

 Depending on which year you are in will determine which averages we must consider.

-For students requesting to enter Honors in a senior year, you must attain:
+For students requesting to enter Honours in a senior year, you must attain:

 • a 73% average on your 3.0 1000-level Principal courses with no individual grade less than 60%;